Appalachian State University Academy at Middle Fork

 V. Absences Classified

-2. Religious observances: Students, upon written request of their parents, will be granted an excused absence to observe a religious holiday or to participate in off-campus religious instruction or worship/devotional exercises associated with a sincerely held religious belief.
+- Religious observances: Students, upon written request of their parent/guardian, will be granted an excused absence to observe a religious holiday or to participate in off-campus religious instruction or worship/devotional exercises associated with a sincerely held religious belief.
 A student shall not be excused to participate in off-campus religious instruction or worship/devotional exercises for more than two (2) hours of an instructional day.

-3. Educational opportunity: A student may be granted an excused absence by the Principal to take advantage of a valid educational opportunity such as travel, an internship or a legislative page.
-To be approved, the student or the student's parent must submit a written statement explaining how the experience will enhance the student's knowledge or understanding consistent with the standards-based instruction taught at the Academy at Middle Fork.
-If appropriate, the Principal may require the student to provide evidence (such as a presentation, paper, or other work product) to demonstrate how the educational opportunity has enhanced the student's knowledge.
+- Educational opportunity: A student may be granted an excused absence by the Principal to take advantage of a valid educational opportunity such as travel, an internship, or a legislative page.
+To be approved, the student's parent/guardian must submit an Educational Opportunity Request form at least two weeks in advance explaining how the experience will enhance the student's knowledge or understanding consistent with the NC Standard Course of Study.
+The Principal retains the right to approve or not approve the educational opportunity request.
+The student must provide evidence (such as a presentation, paper, or other work product) to demonstrate how the educational opportunity has enhanced the student's knowledge.
+This evidence must be submitted to the child's teacher within one week of returning to school.
+No more than 5 excused days will be allowed during one school year for an educational opportunity.

-6. Technical or Connectivity Issues: Technical or connectivity issues that affect a child being Present Off-Site must be communicated to the student’s teacher immediately upon occurrence.
-Upon notification, the Academy at Middle Fork will work with the parent and student to make appropriate accommodations.
+- Technical or Connectivity Issues: Technical or connectivity issues that affect a child being Present Off-Site must be communicated to the student’s teacher immediately upon occurrence.
+Upon notification, the Academy at Middle Fork will work with the parent/guardian and student to make appropriate accommodations.

-8. Unlawful and unexcused absences: In accordance with the Compulsory Attendance Law and the Attendance Regulations adopted by the State Board of Education, an unlawful absence (sometimes referred to as unexcused absence) is defined as "a child's willful absence from school without the knowledge of the parent, or a child's absence from school without cause with the knowledge of the parent."
+- Unlawful and unexcused absences: In accordance with the Compulsory Attendance Law and the Attendance Regulations adopted by the State Board of Education, an unlawful absence (sometimes referred to as unexcused absence) is defined as "a child's willful absence from school without the knowledge of the parent/guardian, or a child's absence from school without cause with the knowledge of the parent/guardian."
 The term "unlawful absence" applies only to the Compulsory Attendance Law.

 VI.
 Unexcused Tardiness and Early Departures

-1. "Tardiness" or "tardy" is defined as arriving to class or school after the scheduled time for class or school to begin.
+- "Tardiness" or "tardy" is defined as arriving to class or school after the scheduled time for class or school to begin.
 A tardy is considered "unexcused" unless there is a valid reason for being late.
-Valid reasons for being late include, but are not limited to, the reasons for an excused absence as defined above.
+Valid reasons for being late include but are not limited to, the reasons for an excused absence as defined above.
+Any tardy that extends beyond 11:15 a.m. will be counted as an absence.

 VII.
 Record Keeping and Reporting

-1. Each student shall be assigned to a teacher, generally the homeroom teacher, for the purpose of recording daily attendance.
-It shall be the responsibility of this teacher to record the daily attendance of each student assigned to him or her and to inform the students of the value and importance of regular school attendance.
+- Each student shall be assigned to a teacher, generally, the homeroom teacher, to record daily attendance.
+It shall be the responsibility of this teacher to record the daily attendance of each student assigned to them and to inform the students of the value and importance of regular school attendance.

-2. The teacher shall inform the students that they are required to bring written excuses signed by a parent, stating the cause of their absences, on the first day back in school after an absence.
+- The teacher shall inform the students that they are required to bring a medical excuse or a written excuse signed by a parent/guardian stating the cause of their absences, on the first day back in school after an absence.

-3. If the teacher does not receive a written excuse or learn that the cause of the absence was a valid condition for an excused absence as required by this policy, the teacher shall record the absence as unexcused.
+- If within 48 hours, the school does not receive a written excuse or learn that the cause of the absence was a valid condition for an excused absence as required by this policy, the data manager shall record the absence as unexcused.

-4. A Principal may require a student's parent to provide a statement from the student's physician verifying the student's illness.
+- A Principal may require a student's parent/guardian to provide a statement from the student's physician verifying the student's illness.
 However, if a student has three (3) or more consecutive absences due to an illness, then a statement from a physician is required for the absences to be excused.
+If a student has 10 or more written excuses by the parent/guardian then a Physician Statement will be mailed to the parent/guardian requiring that days will only be excused with a physician's note moving forward.

 VIII.
 Excessive Absences, Tardies, and Skipping class

-1. When consecutive: The teacher shall inform a student who is absent or expected to be absent for three (3) or more consecutive days that it is the responsibility of the student's parent to notify the school and explain the cause for the absences.
+- When consecutive: The teacher shall inform the parent/guardian of a student who is absent or expected to be absent for three (3) or more consecutive days that it is the responsibility of the student's parent/guardian to notify the school and explain the cause for the absences.

-1. Three Unexcused Days, First Notice, Compulsory Attendance Law.
-If a student accumulates three (3) unexcused absences in a school year, the Principal or a designee shall notify the student's parent of the student's excessive absences.
+- Three Unexcused Days, First Notice, Compulsory Attendance Law.
+If a student accumulates three (3) unexcused absences in a school year, the Principal or a designee shall notify the student's parent/guardian of the student's excessive absences.
 Such notice shall be provided by telephone, note sent home with the student, and/or U. S. mail.

-1. Notify the parent in writing of the student's excessive number of unexcused absences or tardies, and that the student and the parent will be prosecuted under the Compulsory Attendance Law (N.C.G.S. § 115C-378) if the absences/tardies cannot be justified.
+- Notify the parent/guardian in writing of the student's excessive number of unexcused absences or tardies, and that the student and the parent/guardian will be prosecuted under the Compulsory Attendance Law (N.C.G.S. § 115C-378) if the absences/tardies cannot be justified.
 If the student is less than seven (7) years of age, the notice shall inform the parentof the option to withdraw the student from school in order to avoid prosecution.
 However, withdrawing the student may result in the student being required to repeat the grade.
-The notice shall offer the parent the opportunity to meet or confer with the Principal about the student's non-attendance.
+The notice shall offer the parent/guardian of the opportunity to meet or confer with the Principal about the student's non-attendance.

-3. After reviewing the social worker's report and meeting/conferring with the student and his/her parent, if possible, the Principal shall determine whether the parent has received notification of the student's non-attendance and made a good faith effort to comply with the law.
+- After reviewing the social worker's report and meeting/conferring with the student and his/her parent/guardian, if possible, the Principal shall determine whether the parent/guardian has received notification of the student's non-attendance and made a good faith effort to comply with the law.

-4. If the parent has not made a good faith effort to comply with the law, the Principal shall notify the district attorney and the director of social services.
+- If the parent/guardian has not made a good faith effort to comply with the law, the Principal shall notify the district attorney and the director of social services.

-5. If the parent has made a good faith effort to comply with the law, the Principal may file a complaint with the juvenile intake counselor alleging the student is habitually absent from school without a valid excuse.
+- If the parent/guardian has made a good faith effort to comply with the law, the Principal may file a complaint with the juvenile intake counselor alleging the student is habitually absent from school without a valid excuse.

-6. Documentation demonstrating the parent was notified and the student accumulated at least ten (10) absences which cannot be justified pursuant to the attendance policy and regulation shall establish constitute a prima facie case evidence the student's parent is responsible for the absences.
+- Documentation demonstrating the parent/guardian was notified and the student accumulated at least ten (10) absences which cannot be justified pursuant to the attendance policy and regulation shall establish constitute a prima facie case evidence the student's parent/guardian is responsible for the absences.

 IX.
 Make-up Work